JValen21/SimpleMessagingApp/login-server-master/README.md

 You run the application with the command 'flask run'.
 This will set up everything you need.
 Then just go to 'localhost:5000' and you will be redirected to the login page.

 When starting the application for the first time, there is only 1 user in the database.
-You can log in with username Jonatan and password jonatanvalen.
+You can log in with username Ole (capital O) and password oleerbest123.
 You will need to create a user if you want to send messages between two users.
 After creating a user, you will be redirected to the login page.
 Remeber to create a password that is minimum 12 characters long.

 When you log in, enter username and password of an existing user into the log in form.